paskalian/WID_LoadLibrary/README.md

 The purpose of these series are **only** to understand Windows better, there is a lot to discover.

 # Information
-There will be some terms I use you may not understand, so I wanted to explain them in here first.

 ### Functions
 All the function implementations given below are my own, they are not guaranteed to represent the exact functionality.